Literature Commissar

 Independent of his suffering, his good and bad deeds, there is no doubt about the fact that he is one of Indonesia’s best (many believe THE best) writers.
 Anybody, who puts his mastery as a writer into question is blinded by its political beliefs/ agenda.

-10. spew-it-all Says:
+10. spew-it-all says:

 I know it’s not fair to ask you to be silent.
 However spurious and bigoted the opinion is, the right to express themselves must be served.